 Senior home caregivers offer a variety of support to seniors, in order to help them stay safe and independent in the home environment.

 Why would someone want to work as a senior home caregiver?
-Click here to read some stories of our home caregivers and the decision to become a home health aide or senior caregiver.
+Click here to hear some stories of why caregivers decided to work in home health care.

 What might a typical work day look like for a home caregiver?
 Perhaps it is most accurate to say there is not a typical day in the life of a senior caregiver.
 Many home health aides choose to work in senior home care specifically because the cases/clients/tasks can vary so much.
 You may work with one client who has round-the-clock home health care and so you may have a routine with a client you stay with five days/week.
 Or, you may have several clients you care for, providing different support and help with tasks.
 Working with elderly and ill clients, you may experience a client who goes to the hospital or moves to assisted living, so your caseload may then change.